markkolich/kolich-httpclient4-closure/README.md

 A few other details you'll probably be interested in:

 * This library automatically releases/frees all connection resources allocated/opened by the underlying HTTP client when a request has finished, either successfully or unsuccessfully.
 You don't have to worry about closing any internal HTTP client entity streams, that's done for you.
-* All return types are developer-defined based on how you parameterize your `HttpResponseEither<F,S>`.
+* All return types are developer-defined based on how you parameterize your `Either<F,S>`.
 It's up to you to write a `success` method which converts an `HttpSuccess` object to your desired success type `S`.
 * The default definition of "success" is any request that 1) completes without `Exception` and 2) receives an HTTP status code that is less than (`<`) 400 Bad Request.
 You can easily override this default behavior by implementing a custom `check` method as needed.
 * If you need to manipulate the request immediately before execution, you should override the `before` method.
 This lets you do things like sign the request, or add the right authentication headers before the request is sent.
 * If you need to examine the raw response immediately after execution, before the result is checked for success, you should override the `after` method.